FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Cassell, Cassel, Cassells, Cassill, Cassills and others.

 This web page shows only a small excerpt of our Cassell research.
-Another 335 words (24 lines of text) covering the year 1439 is included under the topic Early Cassell History in all our PDF Extended History products.
+Another 335 words (24 lines of text) covering the year 1439 is included under the topic Early Cassell History in all our PDF Extended History products and printed products wherever possible.

-Another 22 words (2 lines of text) are included under the topic Early Cassell Notables in all our PDF Extended History products.
+Another 22 words (2 lines of text) are included under the topic Early Cassell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: